vinland-avalon/cycledb/development_summary.md

 - There's also a simple Makefile in tsi2 folder, including some commands to run test and benchmark.
 ## To-do  List
 - Persistence.
 The file structure and 0-level compact function is completed, the remaining work is to implement trigger strategy.
 We should keep it just like tsi1.
 - Compaction.
-So far, the flush (0-level compaction) is completed, while
+So far, the flush (0-level compaction) is completed, however, there should be further compaction.
+- The number of seriesfile's partition is set to 1 to avoid mismatching after assigning id.
+There should be a better solusion.
+- Concurrency.